WE ARE NOW CLOSED TO ALL SUBMISSIONS UNTIL JULY 1

 Terms of Publication

 “Exclusive print and electronic rights” means that you agree not to re-publish your work elsewhere in print or online until the time of print publication.
 “Publish” means any public display of your work, and includes your personal website and posting to message boards.
 You are welcome to link to the page featuring your work instead, if sample excerpts or the complete work is featured online.
 Once the issue your work appears in has been published in print, you are free to republish your work in print or online.
-We have the right to display your work, in part or the whole, for promotional purposes online, in flyers, etc., in perpetuity.
+We have the right to display your work, in part or the whole, for promotional purposes online, in flyers, in anthology form, etc., in perpetuity.
 This includes on various online sales channels, in perpetuity.

 Effective 2014, you also grant the Eastern Iowa Review the perpetual right to post an audio version (podcast) of your work on this or another site using our choice of reader.